 Role profile descriptions were written in 2001 to comply with Pay Equity legislation.
 The M-Compensation framework was developed in 2002 based on the role profile descriptions.
 Role profile descriptions are based on job families and Sub-families.
 There are seven (7) job families and a category for excluded positions.
 In 2008, the M-Compensation structure was updated and now includes the notion of a mid-point to be more in-line with market and industry practices

-Salary Scales - Management, Professional, Excluded Positions
+Salary Scale - Management, Professional, Excluded Positions

 Employee and Family Assistance Program (EFAP)

 The EAP is a confidential counselling service.
-The program offers confidential, short term counselling and referral services 24 hours a day, 7 days a week.
+The program offers confidential, short-term counselling and referral services 24 hours a day, 7 days a week.
 The professionals are qualified specialists from different fields (psychology, social work, educational counselling), and are all accredited.

-Confidential assistance is available for a broad range of personal and work related concerns which may affect you or your family, such as:
+Confidential assistance is available for a broad range of personal and work-related concerns which may affect you or your family, such as:

 • Personal and/or job stress